Syrians gather in capital in defiance after airstrikes - Philly

 "Good souls will not be humiliated," Syria's presidency tweeted after the airstrikes began.

-Immediately after the attack, hundreds of residents began gathering in the landmark Omayyad square of the Syrian capital.
+Immediately after the attack, hundreds of residents began gathering in the landmark Omayyad square of the Syrian capital, celebrating what they said was the army's success in shooting down or derailing some of the missiles.
 Many waved Syrian, Russian and Iranian flags.
 Some clapped their hands and danced, other drove in convoys, honking their horns in defiance.

+"We are your men, Bashar," they shouted.
+Others shouted: "Oh Trump you are a monkey.
+Oh Trump you are an animal," as they stood in the square decorated with a giant colored "I Love Damascus" sign.
+The taunts were a clear retort to Trump calling Assad an "animal" in tweets following the suspected chemical weapons attack.

 Syrian state TV broadcast live from the square where a large crowd of civilians mixed with men in uniforms, including an actor, lawmakers and other figures.